 Over 1.5 million individuals have experienced MoMath exhibits since the museum’s opening in 2012.
-The Museum, located in New York City, will welcome this year its millionth visitor.
-MoMath exhibits are now installed in 9 countries across Europe, Asia, Latin America and Russia.
+The Museum, located in New York City has welcomed over 1 million visitors including over 250,000 students.
+MoMath exhibits are now installed in 9 countries across Europe, Asia, and Latin America.
 And because math educators have a key role to play as agents of change to excite young people about math, the Museum awards annually the Rosenthal Prize for Innovation and Inspiration in Math Teaching which is designed to recognize and promote hands-on math teaching in upper elementary and middle school classrooms.
 This prize is awarded annually to a classroom teacher in the United States who has created an exceptional, hands-on, engaging math activity, and will have the opportunity to influence classroom across the country through dissemination of his/her innovative math activities.

 You can support MoMath and its mission by:

 Your gift will help to ensure that MoMath continues to meet the growing demand for its online programs during the COVID shutdown, while also positioning the Museum for a successful reopening.